madam-research-group/seminar/README.md

 <div style="color:crimson;"> Thursday 14:00, room 211, Math building, WUT. </div>

-#### **_Methodology of University Rankings S01E02_**
+#### **_Methodology of University Rankings S01E02 -  Times Higher Education_**

 ##### [Anna Cena](http://cena.rexamine.com/) <sup>\[[WUT](http://www.mini.pw.edu.pl/tikiwiki/)\] </sup>

-> <div style="text-align:justify">Since 2003 (when the ARWU was first published) academic rankings have become more and more popular among the policy makers, management of the universities and the general publicity.
+> <div style="text-align:justify">Since 2003 (when the ShanghaiRanking was first published) academic rankings have become more and more popular among the policy makers, management of the universities and the general publicity.
 They provide a simple tool for comparison between different universities or allow to track the progress of the chosen institution over the years.
 In this series of seminars, we focus on the methodology of the most popular rankings, the so-called Big Four - QS, Times Higher Education, ShanghaiRanking and US News. </div>

 ###### 16.05.2019

-#### **_Methodology of University Rankings S01E01_**
+#### **_Methodology of University Rankings S01E01 - QS_**

 ##### [Grzegorz Siudem](http://if.pw.edu.pl) <sup>\[[WUT](http://www.fizyka.pw.edu.pl/)\] </sup>

-> <div style="text-align:justify">Since 2003 (when the ARWU was first published) academic rankings have become more and more popular among the policy makers, management of the universities and the general publicity.
+> <div style="text-align:justify">Since 2003 (when the ShanghaiRanking was first published) academic rankings have become more and more popular among the policy makers, management of the universities and the general publicity.
 They provide a simple tool for comparison between different universities or allow to track the progress of the chosen institution over the years.
 In this series of seminars, we focus on the methodology of the most popular rankings, the so-called Big Four - QS, Times Higher Education, ShanghaiRanking and US News.</div>